eusouluiz/VMApi/README.md

 ## Acknowledgements
 - OAuth2 (implemented by Passport) does not recommend the use of Password Grants anymore and suggests using [Authorization Code Grant](https://oauth2.thephpleague.com/authorization-server/which-grant/) instead.
 Since we'll not be authenticating third-party applications, we changed from [Passport](https://laravel.com/docs/10.x/passport) to [Sanctum](https://laravel.com/docs/10.x/sanctum);
 - Even though a way of storing user devices is available, there's no scaffolding or examples on how to send a message.
 This should be implemented in future versions using [Notifications](https://laravel.com/docs/10.x/notifications) and [Notification Channels](https://laravel-notification-channels.com/).
-See [previous implementation](https://github.com/carbonaut/boilerplate-api-laravel/commit/3db896a57091e13c83cb2f134539870da44ef10c);
+See [previous implementation](https://github.com/VMApi/-api-laravel/commit/3db896a57091e13c83cb2f134539870da44ef10c);
-- Our [custom user profile](https://github.com/carbonaut/boilerplate-api-laravel/commit/4489b533fe24f0a6148c82d8cdb92cb42ba5d5c8) solution was removed.
+- Our [custom user profile](https://github.com/VMApi/-api-laravel/commit/4489b533fe24f0a6148c82d8cdb92cb42ba5d5c8) solution was removed.
 You should either use [spatie/laravel-permission](https://github.com/spatie/laravel-permission) or wait until we release our custom package;
 - Currently the emails are only being dispatched into the queue and sent to the user.
 Ideally we'd like to keep track of the emails that were sent, their send status, recipient and even a route to keep track if the user has opened the email.
-The [previous code](https://github.com/carbonaut/boilerplate-api-laravel/commit/3422f84f49bac6212edf3ce968aa3e90c4e66a64) used by this boilerplate was removed in favor of a proper implementation that should be done in the future;
+The [previous code](https://github.com/VMApi/-api-laravel/commit/3422f84f49bac6212edf3ce968aa3e90c4e66a64) used by this  was removed in favor of a proper implementation that should be done in the future;